Objective: Co-méthanization with the best energy balance

 Project plan

 The Franco-German consortium with participation of Fraunhofer IGB has developed a solution which optimally combines the individual processes.
 In phase 1, laboratory-scale investigations were carried out and the pilot plant was designed.
-If contracted for the next stages, the results generated with this pilot plant will deliver a solid base for the planning and construction of a highly efficient industrial plant.
+If contracted for the next stages, the results generated with this pilot plant will deliver a solid base for the planning and construction of a highly efficient large-scale plant.

 The role of Fraunhofer IGB